UC-Secure Star DKG for Non-Exportable Key Shares with VSS-Free Enforcement

 \item Add public opening material that deterministically fixes $M_2$ without exporting $m_2$: in the hardened profile-centric setting, the leaf runs $(C_2,\zeta_2)\gets\Cert(\pp,m_2)$ inside the KeyBox boundary and releases only $(C_2,\zeta_2)$; everyone derives $M_2=\Open_M(\pp,C_2,\zeta_2)$ outside.
 USV provides this and makes $Y_2$ (and the induced transcript-defined auxiliaries and shares) well-defined from the transcript, enabling both honest verification and straight-line UC simulation/programming. \end{enumerate}

-Hence, the SDKG verification predicate and the UC proof need $M_2$ (hence $Y_2$) to be a deterministic function of the public transcript, while NXK prevents exporting $m_2, m_2\G$ and the KeyBox/local-call semantics prevent straight-line extraction of $m_2$ from a KeyBox-internal opening-AoK.
+Hence, the SDKG verification predicate and the UC proof need $M_2$ (hence $Y_2$) to be a deterministic function of the public transcript, while neither $m_2$ nor $m_2\G$ appears in $\tau_{\mathsf{pub}}$ (the $\sigma$-values from which $m_2$ is host-recoverable travel only over $\Fchan$ and are therefore transcript-private; cf.\ the profile convention in Section~\ref{SDKG}), and the KeyBox/local-call semantics prevent straight-line extraction of $m_2$ from a KeyBox-internal opening-AoK.
 USV resolves this by providing a public ``opening-to-$\mathbb G$'' map $M_2=\Open_M(\pp,C_2,\zeta_2)$ that is transcript-defined yet does not violate KeyBox's confidentiality assumptions.
 Our subsequent transcript analysis is stated in terms of $\Open_M(\pp,C_2,\zeta_2)$ rather than in terms of extracted witnesses.